 About Charged Affairs:

-As a staff writer, you would be expected to produce one article every three weeks on topics of your choice within the broader thematic scope outlined above.
+As a Staff Writer, you would be expected to produce one article every three weeks on topics of your choice within the broader thematic scope outlined above.
 You’d work closely with US-based editors to perfect your piece and to connect with opportunities like book reviews and interviews.

 Roles and Responsibilities:

-- Produce one article every three weeks on topics like UK politics and foreign policy, UK-EU relations and transatlantic relations.
+- Produce one article every three weeks on topics like UK politics and foreign policy, UK-EU relations, and transatlantic relations.

 - Take initiative and interest in opportunities like interviews and book reviews.

-- Support the promotion of Charged Affairs content.
+- Promote Charged Affairs content.

 Desired Skills and Experience:

-- Strong background in international affairs and/or subfields thereof.
+- Strong background in international affairs

-- Excellent writing ability and a superb grasp of written English.
+- Excellent writing ability and a superb grasp of written English

-- Ability to meet deadlines and work with editors to adhere to a schedule.
+- Ability to meet deadlines and work with editors to adhere to a schedule

-- Openness to editorial input and a desire to improve your written work.
+- Openness to editorial input and a desire to improve your written work

-- Desire to grow professionally and personally as a writer and foreign policy expert.
+- Desire to grow professionally and personally as a writer and foreign policy expert

 Eligibility and Selection: